jkim50104/OpenReal2Sim/openreal2sim/reconstruction/README.md

 We use Foundation Pose to futher optimize the object placement and track the object trajectory in a video.
 (See `modules/scenario_fdpose_optimization.py`)

+### scenario collision optimization

+We optimize the object placement to avoid collisions between objects and the background.
+(See `modules/scenario_collision_optimization.py`)

 ## How to Use

 Make sure you have `scene.pkl` (from preprocess steps) in the `outputs/{key_name}/scene` folder.